LSSTDESC/Monitor/doc/jupyter-dev.md

   - You are trying to get the lsst kernel to work with a different version of the LSST stack but it crashes before starting
     - This may be because the version of the stack you are using does not include `ipykernel`.
 To fix this install a user version of the package with: `pip install ipykernel --user`.

+## Further help

+  If you are experiencing issues not documented here contact the NERSC help desk at: consult@nersc.gov.